pl3onasm/CLRS/algorithms/dynamic-programming/longest-common-sub/README.md

 - If they are equal, then this identical element is necessarily part of the LCS $Z$.
 So we add it to $Z$, and move on to establishing an LCS for the remaining elements of $X$ and $Y$, i.e. an LCS for the sequences $X_{1:m-1}$ and $Y_{1:n-1}$.
 - If they are not equal, then we can either remove the last element of $X$ and establish an LCS for $X_{1:m-1}$ and $Y$, or we can remove the last element of $Y$ and establish an LCS for $X$ and $Y_{1:n-1}$.
 Both of these options should be considered, and the longest LCS should be chosen.

-As we keep repeating this process for the remaining elements of $X$ and $Y$, we continally reduce the size of the problem to smaller subproblems, i.e. to smaller prefixes of $X$ and $Y$.
+As we keep repeating this process for the remaining elements of $X$ and $Y$, we continually reduce the size of the problem to smaller subproblems, i.e. to smaller prefixes of $X$ and $Y$.
 Eventually, we will reach the base case of an empty sequence, when we reach the beginning of one of the original sequences, at which point the LCS $Z$ is fully computed for a particular prefix of $X$ and $Y$ (or for the entire sequences $X$ and $Y$) and we can return it.

 ## Brute Force Solution